 Nick Miller '99

-Born and raised in Santa Fe, Nick Miller is a third-generation real estate entrepreneur.
-Nick is a principal in multiple real estate ventures and has brokered, developed, and invested in commercial real estate projects in Santa Fe and Denver.
+Born and raised in Santa Fe, Nick Miller is an attorney and third-generation real estate entrepreneur.
+Nick is a principal in multiple real estate ventures and has brokered, developed, and invested in commercial real estate projects in New Mexico and Colorado.
 Previously, Nick was an investment analyst at The Walt Disney Company where he specialized in financial analysis and new business development.
-He graduated cum laude from Harvard University and expects to receive a J.D. from the University of New Mexico School of Law in 2015.
+He graduated cum laude from Harvard University and holds a J.D. from the University of New Mexico School of Law.
 Nick was valedictorian of St. Michael’s High School and was a member of its state championship basketball team.
-Nick is married to Sarah Miller and has two children.
-In his spare time Nick enjoys playing basketball, Texas Hold’em, and chess.
+Nick is married to Sarah Miller and has three children.
+In his spare time Nick enjoys playing basketball, sand volleyball, Texas Hold’em, and chess.